Is off-grid living the way forward for Dubai?

 The UAE has already embarked on huge government-funded green housing projects -- Masdar City in Abu Dhabi, for example, has funding commitments of $15 billion.
 But private companies are also playing a part.

 Dubai-based developer and civil engineer Faris Saeed is already working on a model of what future "green" communities might look like.
-His company Diamond Developers has constructed The Sustainable City, a 2-million square foot off-grid complex built to consume zero net energy -- the first of its kind in the emirate, the company claims.
+His company Diamond Developers has constructed The Sustainable City, a 5-million square foot complex built to consume zero net energy with the potential to go off-grid -- the first of its kind in the emirate, the company claims.

 Sunshine city